 The following are the unit objectives.

-- Describe the effects of various gases that you breathe and exhale
+- Describe the effects of various gases that divers inhale and exhale

-- Explain the pressure-related effects on the diver
+- Explain the effects of pressure-related changes on the diver

-- Explain the terms nitrogen narcosis and decompression sickness
+- Explain the terms nitrogen narcosis, decompression sickness (DCS), and decompression illness (DCI)